Algiras/Miserable/blog/src/content/blog/2025-09-16-socialmediastalking.md

 # The Incident

 So, today was a thing.
-My Spotify Wrapped told me I was in the top 1% of listeners for 'Ambient Rainy Sounds'.
-Even my algorithm knows I'm just trying to drown out the sound of my own existence.
+I went to a networking event and accidentally told a CEO that my passion was 'uninterrupted silence'.
+He wrote it down.
+I think I'm accidentally a thought leader.

 I stood there for a long time, just taking it in.
 The realization that I am an adult who is allegedly in charge of things is the most recurring nightmare I have.